XBLDev/EddyApp/README.md

 # EddyApp
 Educational App made with ReactNative/ReactJS + Lottie/Bodymovin Plugin.
 Currently hosted on Amazon EC2, Ubuntu instance.

+Comment 30/10/2017, 4:26:

+The front end now can wait the backend to download all the animations, and use the downloaded animations paths it gets from the backend to load the animations so now it has no need to hardcode the path URLs in the frontend anymore, as long as the front end can pass a story number to the backend it will eventually get a list of URLs which tell the frontend where the animations are.

 Comment 27/10/2017, 8:10:

 The front end now waits for the backend to download and return a list of the downloaded files on the server backend, before it loads